qazerlazer/UFC-Highlight-Detector/README.md

 # UFC Highlight Detection

-Detects UFC fight highlights using **audio-based machine learning**.
+Detects UFC fight highlights using **audio based machine learning**.
 Users can upload an audio or video clip, and the app predicts whether it contains a highlight based on crowd reaction and commentary energy.

 ---

 ## Description

 This project uses a **Convolutional Neural Network (CNN)** trained on **mel spectrograms** extracted from UFC fight clips to classify moments as **highlight** or **non-highlight**.
 The pipeline converts audio to spectrograms, resizes them to a fixed input size, and feeds them to the CNN model.
-The model is deployed via **Streamlit**, allowing real-time predictions for uploaded clips.
+The model is deployed via **Streamlit**.
 The CNN architecture and audio processing pipeline are designed to handle clips of **any duration**, with **~85% accuracy** on test data.

 ---